 You may notice that when you’re training for fat loss, progress tends to slow down the closer you get to your goal.
 This is because your body has essentially adapted to your new style of working out and eating, and if you keep repeating these workouts at the same level, your physique is most likely going to stay at that level as well.

 However, if you add new movements to your workouts that challenge your body again by increasing intensity, it will adapt accordingly by shedding more fat.
 This is also why HIIT workouts are some of the best you can do, because of the constantly-increasing challenge it puts on your entire system.
+Muscle confusion is key to keep the gains flowing, our bodies are great at adapting – we need to use this to our advantage!

 One study, done on participants doing steady-state cardio (i.e.: doing cardio for a long time at a slow, steady pace) on a bike versus those adding in high-intensity interval training illustrates this well.
 It found that a group that sprinted on a bike for 8 seconds, followed by 12 seconds of light exercise – for just 20 minutes – lost 5.5 lbs of fat, while another group that did 40 minutes of steady-state exercise lost no fat. [*] Here we see that by pushing their bodies beyond what they’re used to, the group doing the HIIT version of biking were able to actually lose more fat in less time.

-Other studies show challenging your body with new or more intense workouts actually creates changes at a cellular level in your musculoskeletal system that causes it to burn more fat, even while at rest. [*] Not to mention, a flood of hormones that promote fat loss, such as epinephrine and norepinephrine, are released in higher amount during exercises where you’re challenging yourself. [*]
+Other studies show challenging your body with new or more intense workouts actually creates changes at a cellular level in your musculoskeletal system that causes it to burn more fat, even while at rest. [*] Not to mention, a flood of hormones that promote fat loss, such as epinephrine and norepinephrine, are released in higher amounts during exercises where you’re challenging yourself. [*]

 How to Add Variety to Your Workouts